 Perhaps.
 In graph below I have plotted 7-day moving averages of the daily numbers of new COVID-19 cases and deaths.
 The plot of deaths is moved to the right by 24 days because the highest correlation between cases and deaths occurs with a 24-day lag from cases to deaths.
 Although the case rate began to decline in mid-January 2021, the death rate held steady through early March, and then began to drop only after about 10 percent of the populace had been fully vaccinated.

-However, the leveling-off of the case and death rates suggests that the vaccination rate is too low given (a) the more infectious nature of new strains of COVID-19 and (b) the rate at which interpersonal social and economic activity is rising.
+However, the leveling-off of death rate suggests that the vaccination rate is too low given (a) the more infectious nature of new strains of COVID-19 and (b) the rate at which personal interactions are rising.